mkbabb/googleapiutils2/README.md

 ## Quickstart 🚀

-This project requires Python `^3.10` to run.
+This project requires Python `^3.12` to run.

 Several dependencies are needed, namely the aforesaid Google Python API, but also Google's oauth library, and `requests`.
-Pre-bundled for ease of use are the fairly monolithic `google-api-stubs`, which greatly improves the usage experience.
+Pre-bundled for ease of use is the fairly monolithic `google-api-stubs`, which greatly improves the usage experience.

 ### via [`poetry`](https://python-poetry.org/docs/)